QuakeMM/r1q2-archive/readme.md

 The R1Q2 Updater available on the website is also strongly recommended.
 Run it periodically every few weeks to automatically keep all your R1Q2 related files up to date.
 In fact, you should probably run it right now to be sure you really have the latest versions of everything.
-For more information see the ChangeLog at http://www.r1ch.net/forum/index.php?topic=106 for what's new in each release.

 "I just want to get it working like NoCheat!"
 =============================================